pachyderm/docs/content/2.3.x/concepts/data-concepts/provenance.md

 # metadata #
 title: Provenance
 description: Learn about the concept of provenance in Pachyderm.
+glossaryDefinition: The recorded data lineage that tracks the dependencies and relationships between datasets.
 date:
 # taxonomy #
 tags: ["concepts", "pachctl", "data-operations"]